apache/doris/docs/en/administrator-guide/config/be_config.md

 Since this is a brpc configuration, users can also modify this parameter directly during operation.
 Modify by visiting `http://be_host:brpc_port/flags`.

+### `brpc_num_threads`

+This configuration is mainly used to modify the number of bthreads for brpc.
+The default value is set to -1, which means the number of bthreads is #cpu-cores.

+User can set this configuration to a larger value to get better QPS performance.
+For more information, please refer to `https://github.com/apache/incubator-brpc/blob/master/docs/cn/benchmark.md`

 ### `brpc_port`

 ### `buffer_pool_clean_pages_limit`